zwin-project/zwin.dev/content/getting_started/zen_walkthrough/en.md

 To use Zen, you only need a PC running Ubuntu or Arch Linux, and a Meta Quest 2 or Pro headset, along with a cable to connect them.
 The PC doesn't have to be gaming PCs; just a regular laptop is enough.

 ## Using Zen in 2D screen
+To begin with, log out from the existing Ubuntu session.
 In Ubuntu, you can choose the Windowing system to use in the unlock screen.
-Click "ZEN" to launch 2D Zen.
+Click "ZEN" and login, then you can launch 2D Zen.

 In 2D Zen, you can use regular Linux apps as-is, such as Google Chrome and terminal.